JamesLaverack/footsteps/walkthough.md

      rails g devise:views

 With that we now have all of the Devise views, ready to customise.
 In particular we're interested in the view "app/views/devise/registrations/new.html.erb".
 We can add the name field in here.
-We need to modify the controller too, to do that we add a filter in 'app/controllers/application_controller.rb', adding to the list of parameters that the users controller will pass though to the model.
+We need to modify the controller too, to do that we add a filter in 'app/controllers/application_controller.rb', adding to the list of parameters that the uusers controller will pass though to the model.

 After adding a register and sign in button to the layout, that change to a sign out button when signed in, I can write the validations to detect if we are signed in or not.
 Then we've got everything we need to make accounts and sign in.
 Helpfully, cucumber agrees, the sign up feature passing completely.